easyyatra/mooladhar/README.md

 This is how we move from observation to prediction.
 By using this mathematical and philosophical lens, we can better understand the story of our city—past, present, and future.

+Life is basically a video game where you have your own special moves but can't control the level design.
+Your **controllable variables** are your superpower: you can decide, right now, to go on a quest for the most amazing jhal muri 🌶️ a beach has to offer.
+That part is all you.
+The **uncontrollable variables**, however, are the universe's wild cards.
+You can't summon a full moon 🌕 on command or tell the ocean to chill out with the high tide 🌊; those are the parts of the game you have to play as they lie.

+So, here’s the ultimate cheat code for winning.
+You can’t rig the game, but you can choose *when* to play.
+This is where you "play the dice" 🎲 with the universe by **assigning weights** ⚖️ to the wild cards you want most.
+If that epic, bright moonlit night is the real treasure you're after, you give it a massive weight in your strategy.
+Then, you simply use your superpower—your choice of when to go—to sync your mission with the lunar calendar, guaranteeing you show up when the odds are 100% in your favor.
+You're not controlling the cosmos, you're just brilliantly outsmarting it. ✨